 When living in the house over the winter, it is typical to keep the house at 70 degrees while consuming only 4 ½ cords of wood in the boiler for the entire winter.
 If one purchased split hardwood it would cost about $120/cord.

 The boiler’s pumps and fans require electricity, but usage is quite low.
-Total monthly electric bills in the highest use months average $125 and in the other months average $70.
+Cost of electricity at this location has historically run between $70 to $125 per month.
 A solar collector in the greenhouse keeps the water tank up to temperature for domestic hot water use during the spring, summer and fall and helps capture solar heat in the winter months.

 This house is designed for one to be as self-sufficient as desired.
 In addition to the propane backup for both the heating/cooling and electrical systems, a fresh water well and a septic system make you independent of outside services.